Idle-Labs/idle-contracts/README.md

 In the future, more wrappers should be added and `IdleRebalancer` should be updated with new calculations.
 `IdleFactory` is used to create new `IdleToken` contracts (IdleDAI, IdleUSDC, ...) and as a registry of the deployed contracts.

+### Interactions

+Users are allowed to `mintIdleToken`, `redeemIdleToken`, `rebalance` and `redeemInterestBearingTokens` with `IdleToken` contract.
+There is also a `claimITokens` method but it should not be used in this version of the contract because we are reverting the Fulcrum tx during redeem if all the liquidity is not currently available.

 ### Admin functionalities
 For `IdleToken`: